 Why start a podcast?

 - Podcasts continue to grow in popularity.
-According to Podcast Insights, 51% of Americans have heard of podcasts and 38% have listened to one in the past three months.
+According to Statista, 79% of Americans have heard of podcasts and 38% have listened to one in the past three months.

 - A successful podcast can lead to endless possibilities: turn your episodes into a blog, solicit sponsors and advertisers, and make connections you never would have been able to before.